contrapunctus-1/chronometrist/README.md

     - Alternatively - each task can have tags.
 The tags will be used to decide the super-tasks a task belongs to, and stored in a new file in the user's .emacs.d

 ### chronometrist-report
+1. Show week counter and max weeks; don't scroll past first/last weeks
-1. Highlight column of current day
+2. Highlight column of current day
-2. Add support for other locale weeks/weekday names
+3. Add support for other locale weeks/weekday names

+### chronometrist-statistics
+1. Show range counter and max ranges; don't scroll past first/last time ranges

 ### Miscellaneous
 1. README - add images